spmeesseman/vscode-taskexplorer/README.md

 ## Using Groups with a Separator

-**EXPERIMENTAL**
-The *Groups With Separator* option is simply an extra level of task groupings that can be made based on a configured separation character in the script name.
-This option can be turned on/off with the *Group With Seperator* option in Settings, the default is OFF.
-The default separator is a dash ("-").
+The *Groups With Separator* option is an extra level of task groupings that can be made based on a configured separation character in the script or task name.
+This option can be turned on/off with the *Group With Seperator* `'Settings -> Extensions -> Task Explorer -> Grouping'` options in the VSC Settings, the default is *on* and the default separator is a dash/hyphen ("-").

 For example, consider 10 npm tasks, 5 of which all start with the string *dev-*, 5 of which start with the string *prod-*.
 Prior to Version 1.23, this would create 10 individual task nodes within the main npm task node in the task tree: